AnotherCEO/HelloWorld/README.md

 - I can take care of art and graphics, and have a strong background in design, photoshop, Adobe products, etc.
 - Any profits from the website, we'll split 50/50.

 DM me for questions and details.
+Test test.